UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 | shared    | weka    | no      | user    | `/shared/home/$USER`                      | `$HOME`    |            - |
 | shared    | weka    | no      | group   | `/shared/workspace/$SLURM_JOB_ACCOUNT`    | `$WORK`    |            - |
 | scratch   | raid0   | no      | job     | `/local/scratch/$USER/$SLURM_JOB_ID`      | `$SCRATCH` |            - |

+!!! tip
+    Tiering is automatic and based on file chunk access and use.
+In other words it may affect performance during the initial stages of a run, especially if the data has not been used for a long period of time and needs to be refetched from the slower tier.
+Users can take advantage of commands `weka fs tier location`, `weka fs tier fetch`, `weka fs tier release` to determine residency (write-cache/read-cache vs object store), prefetch their data (into read-cache) or release it to the slower tier (object store).
+Note, however that these commands work only on files, not on folders.
+For further details on data lifecycle consult the [Weka documentation](https://docs.weka.io/weka-filesystems-and-object-stores/tiering).

 ## Usage